Approximation algorithms for the normalizing constant of Gibbs distributions: Introduction

 Then

 making $W \cdot Z(0)$ an unbiased estimator of $Z(\beta)$.

 The relative performance of this Monte Carlo estimate is controlled by the relative variance, the square of the coefficient of variation.
-For a random variable $X$ with finite second moment, $\relvar(X) = [\mean(X^2)/\mean(X)^2] - 1.$ Hence for the random variable $W$ as in (\ref{EQN:w}):
+For a random variable $X$ with finite second moment, $\mathbb{V}_{\mathrm{rel}}(X) = [\mathbb{E}(X^2)/\mathbb{E}(X)^2] - 1$.
+Hence for the random variable $W$ as in (\ref{EQNw}),

-There are two main issues with this relative variance: \begin{enumerate} \item{For problems like the Ising model, this last ratio can be exponentially large in the input, making the method untenable.} \item{The relative variance involves the value of $Z(2\beta)$, outside the interval of interest $[0,\beta]$.
+There are two main issues with this relative variance: \begin{longlist}[(2)] \item[(1)]{For problems like the Ising model, this last ratio can be exponentially large in the input, making the method untenable.} \item[(2)]{The relative variance involves the value of $Z(2\beta)$, outside the interval of interest $[0,\beta]$.
 Typically, larger values of $\beta$ make sampling from $\pi_\beta$ more difficult.
-This presents a serious impediment to the method.} \end{enumerate} The first problem can be dealt with by using the {\em multistage sampling} method of Valleau and Card~\cite{valleauc1972}.
-In this approach, a sequence of $\beta$ values $0 = \beta_0 < \beta_1 < \beta_2 < \cdots < \beta_\ell = \beta$ are introduced, called a {\em cooling schedule}.
+This presents a serious impediment to the method.} \end{longlist} The first problem can be dealt with by using the \textit{multistage sampling} method of Valleau and Card~\cite{valleauc1972}.
+In this approach, a sequence of $\beta$ values $0 = \beta_0 < \beta_1 < \beta_2 < \cdots< \beta _\ell= \beta$ are introduced, called a \textit{cooling schedule}.
 Then

 Each of the individual factors in the product on the right can then be estimated separately and then multiplied to give a final estimate.
-Fishman called an estimate of this form a {\em product estimator} \cite[p.
-437]{fishman1994}.
+Fishman calls an estimate of this form a \textit{product estimator} \cite{fishman1994}, page 437.

-It is simple to calculate the mean and relative variance of a product estimator in terms of the mean and relative variance of the individual factors.
+It is straightforward to calculate the mean and relative variance of a product estimator in terms of the mean and relative variance of the individual factors.
+The following result is a simplified form of a result that appears on page 136 of~\cite{dyerf1991}.